atridadl/cloudron-drone-ci/README.md

 2) Install docker using this guide: https://docs.docker.com/engine/install/

-3) Download the latest release of this package
+3) Download the latest release of this package from here: https://git.atridad.dev/atridad/cloudron-drone-ci/releases

 4) Open a terminal window and navigate to the directory with the code you just downloaded